Aabhas2/WeatherApp/README.md

     ```bash
     Open the index.html file in your browser to start the app

-#License
+## License
 The project is licensed under the MIT License, which is a permissive license allowing anyone to use, modify, and distribute the code freely.
 Under MIT:

--You can use this code for personal or commercial projects.
+- You can use this code for personal or commercial projects.
--Modifications and contributions are allowed.
+- Modifications and contributions are allowed.
--Attribution to the original author is required when redistributing the code.
+- Attribution to the original author is required when redistributing the code.